coradora/3010-proj-grp-2/README.md

 sudo systemctl status apache2
 ```

 If both servers are configured properly, you should be able to access the webserver's front end by accessing 127.0.0.1 or localhost via a web browser.
-You should see a webpage displaying the csdashboard database.
+You should see a webpage displaying the Faculty dashboard, with a navbar leading to other tables.

+In this phase, a custom query page was also introduced, which allows for custom SELECT queries from the user.
+This is only temporarily included to showcase a means of input sanitization for forms that interact with Flask and our backend system.
+The custom query page will return an error if invalid, empty, or 'dangerous' queries are entered, such as DROP/UPDATE/INSERT/DELETE etc.